amno1/st/README.md

 ## Aditional notes

+Custom changes are done in config.h rather than config.def.h.

 It is quite easy to add back Luke's features I don't use.
 If you wish to use those, I have just commented out his coe (I tested it, but it wasn't for me), so you can uncomment and recompile, it worked nice when I tested.

+If you prefer to compile st for small size (-Os), change flags in config.mk.
+It can shave off about 10k ~ 20k from the binary.
+Current flags are -Ofast -march=native -mtune=native.
+I am not sure it really matters, anyway, cool to test.

 ### Colors